jbwexler/neurovault_puppet/doc/INSTALL_DEVSERVER.md

     #  receive in the email are placed into the following variables.
 Note
     #  that the actual license string of encrypted characters contains a
     #  leading space.

-    # Set this to 'True' to skip Freesurfer altogether:
-    skip_freesurfer => false,

     freesurfer_lic_email => "you@email.net",
     freesurfer_lic_id => "00000",
     freesurfer_lic_key => " 000000000", # leading space then 13char key

 ```

 #### 4. Vagrant Up
 Now, we're ready to launch the VM.
 Vagrant and Puppet will create a fully automated installation.
 From your Vagrant project directory, enter: